cldrn/ctf4-codeql-and-chill-java/README.md

     }
 }
 ```
-Running the query again will return us the result we were missing!
+Running the query again will return us the result we were missing.
+We have found the two vulnerabilities!

 ![](img/2.PNG)